Tyne and Wear Metro

 On the southern end of Longsands beach, Tynemouth, there is a derelict outdoor pool that is the subject of a community-led plan to bring it back to use, as a heated outdoor pool and new building containing changing rooms, restaurant and event space.
 Find out more at their website here.

 The model took a couple of months from approaching the campaign till completion.
-It measures approx 20 inches square and uses about 4,500 Lego bricks.
+It measures 20 inches square and uses about 4,500 Lego bricks.
 It is lit with LED lighting and presented in a display case.

 Maggie’s Centre, Freeman Hospital – summer 2015